Strawberry Chocolate Chip Sherbet- A Dairy-Free Vegan Recipe

-Sherbet that is berry pink and creamy and just sweet enough.
-Studded with semi-sweet chocolate chips.
-(All right, I confess.
-I love strawberries and chocolate and I commingle the two every chance I get.)
+Sherbet- berry pink and creamy and just sweet enough.
+Studded with vegan dark chocolate chips (darling you know I love strawberries and chocolate together, and I commingle the two every chance I get).

 Vegan Strawberry Chocolate Chip Sherbet Recipe

-The best part of this recipe is- it is vegan.
+The exciting part of this recipe is- it's vegan.
 That means no dairy.
-For those of you lapping up your moo-cow milk like there's no tomorrow, that's probably no big deal.
+For those of you lapping up your delicious moo-cow milk like there's no tomorrow, that's probably no big deal.
 You get to reach for Ben and Jerry's any time you have a craving.
 [Mazel to you!]

 And if, Dear Reader, you happen to be a gluten-free vegan (by necessity or personal preference) and you happen to have additional food allergies, you'll be interested to note that this yummy strawberry goodness is also soy-free, egg-free, corn-free and nut-free.